 The entrance fee is only 50 MXN unless you dive in which case it’s 250 MXN, besides the cost of the dive itself.

 Open every day from 9 am to 5 pm.

-Changing room and brand new bathrooms available as well.
+Changing rooms and brand new bathrooms are available as well.

 A spectacular open sinkhole just outside Tulum.
 You can even get there by bike.
 The name is due to the heart shape of the cenote, with a little imagination.